PACE in the Faculty of Human Sciences

 Some placements commence before the start of session and/or require more than the minimum number of hours.
 A competitive selection process might also be requested by the host organisation.
 These placements will be advertised as they become available.
 Find out more about early commencement.

-Madelyn Hawken – HLTH300 Student (Aspire Early Intervention):
+Madelyn Hawken – Health student (Aspire Early Intervention):

 “It was great to be able to network with professionals in the industry I am interested in making a career of, and I’m currently considering a variety of further study options related to the work I completed on my placement.
 After I finished the project, I was asked to complete online training so that I could then be employed by the organisation as a therapist, and started working for the organisation at the conclusion of the placement, which was an incredible opportunity.”